Arthur and the Minimoys: Technology

 The Minimoys featured in the first augmented reality Nestlé Chocapic cereal box with the help of Dassault Systèmes technology 3DVIA Virtools.

 Soundtrack

 There was a soundtrack based on this film released under the former-Invisibles title.
 It was released two weeks before the American premiere.
 This soundtrack is now out-of-print.

 Availability

-The original version was uploaded on YouTube in 2021, but was taken down due to legal issues, while the Weinstein cut was never distributed or renewed after the closure of The Weinstein Company following the arrest of Harvey Weinstein on May 25, 2018.
+The original version was uploaded on YouTube in 2021, but was taken down due to legal issues, while the Weinstein cut was never distributed or renewed after the closure of The Weinstein Company following the arrest of Harvey Weinstein on 25 May 2018 other than US and UK DVDs.
 In 2023, the film returned to circulation with the original content restored.
 It is available to watch through Disney+ and digital storefronts such as Apple TV and Amazon Prime.

 Reception

 Box office

 The film was budgeted at $86 million.
 In its first two weeks in cinemas in France Arthur earned over US$20 million.